ans-group/docs.ukfast.co.uk/source/windows/windowsadministration/addupnsuffix.md

 ![New Suffix Working](Images/upnsuffix/newupnselected.PNG)

-* The process of adding your new UPN Suffix is now complete, you can repeat the above steps should you wish to add any futher UPN Suffix's.
+* The process of adding your new UPN Suffix is now complete, you can repeat the above steps should you wish to add any further UPN Suffix's.